In Depth Baby Product Reviews Led by a Pediatrician

 RANKED

-Seventh Generation Sensitive Protection diapers impressed us during testing due to their high absorption rate and cozy design.
-With uber-soft fabric and a snug fit, even the most active babies will be comfortable wearing these flexible diapers.
-They also are above average compared to the competition our best disposable diaper review for baby health and eco-friendliness, giving them an extra edge over the competition for parents with concerns for the environment or chemicals.
-While not the best for durability and below the average for leak protection, we think these concerns can be solved with more frequent changes.
-The Sensitive Protection diapers have what it takes to be an excellent green diaper with fast absorption to keep babies dry.
-Despite a higher chance for leaks and some durability concerns, we think most families will like this greener diaper.
+Seventh Generation Sensitive Protection diapers impressed us during testing with better than average absorption and a cozy design.
+With uber-soft fabric and a snug fit, even the most active babies will be comfortable.
+They also offer more than much of the competition in our best disposable diaper review for baby health and eco-friendliness, giving them an edge over the competition for those with concerns for the environment or chemicals.
+While not the best for durability or leak protection, Sensitive Protection is still an okay green diaper with fast absorption to keep babies dry.
+Overall, it is an average diaper, and we think there are better options to be had elsewhere.

 REASONS TO BUY